 Share the “Special Cookie” Love!

 Oh, and my one request?
 I know it’s going to be challenging, but if you bake ‘em, you gotta share ‘em.
 And… if you don’t have anyone to share ‘em with, just bake ‘em and they will come.

-Recipe by Greg Hicks, copyright of World of Vegan™, all rights reserved.
+This recipe for the best vegan oatmeal cookies on planet earth was developed by Greg Hicks, inspired by his mom.
+Copyright of World of Vegan™, all rights reserved.
 Photos by Michelle Cehn.
 Article edited by Amanda Meth.
 This article contains affiliate links, and shopping through these links supports World of Vegan.